 How to change a drill bit

 Contributor(s): Jason Phillip.
 Jason Phillip is a craftsman who specializes in fixing wall objects.
-Has more than five years of professional experience in installing and hanging objects, owns his own company, Jason’s Handyman Business, and has done work such as installing window air conditioners, fixing artwork in galleries, installing kitchen cabinets and replacing light fixtures on drywall, brick and plastered walls.
+Has more than five years of professional experience in installing and hanging objects, owns his own company, Jason’s Handyman Business, and does such jobs as installing window air conditioners, fixing artwork in galleries, installing kitchen cabinets and replacing light fixtures on drywall, brick and plastered walls.
 Has been rated “Top Pro” on Thumbtack every year since 2016 as one of the most highly rated and popular professionals.

 The electric drill is one of the most versatile repair tools.
 By changing drill bits, you can make holes in plastered walls, pipes, wood and metal.
-Protect your valuable tool from wear and tear by changing drill bits to the right ones for each specific material.
+Protect your valuable tool from wear and tear by changing drill bits to the right one for each material.
 Determine if you need a chuck wrench to loosen the drill bit clamp, then do so and remove the drill bit.
-Take care of your drill and drills to extend the life of your tool.
+Take care of your drill and drill bits to extend the life of your tool.

-Always inspect the drill bit when you remove it from the drill.
-If the drill bit is damaged or badly worn, it’s time to throw it away so you don’t install it by mistake later.
+Always keep an eye on the drill bit when you remove it from the chuck.
+If a drill bit is damaged or excessively worn, it is time to discard it to avoid installing it later by mistake.

-- Continue to hold the drill bit in the chuck in position because it is not yet locked in place and could fall out or fall in deeper than necessary.
+- Continue to hold the drill bit in the chuck in position as it is not yet locked in place and could fall out or fall in deeper than necessary.

-Press the trigger switch.
-Secure the drill in the chuck by pressing the trigger of the drill several times for a fraction of a second.
-Hold the drill with your other hand lightly until the drill bit is held firmly in the jaws.
-X
+Pull the trigger.
+Secure the drill bit in the chuck by pressing the trigger on the drill a few times for a split second.
+Hold the drill with your other hand lightly until the drill bit is held firmly by the clamping jaws.
+X Source of information

-Hold the drill lightly while you turn on the drill in short bursts so that it locks into place evenly.
+Hold the drill lightly while you turn the drill on in short bursts so that it locks evenly.

 If necessary, use a ratchet tightening mechanism.
-If your drill has a ratchet mechanism for securing the drill rod, attach it to the drill.
+If your drill has a ratchet mechanism to hold the drill rod, attach it to the drill.
 To do this, turn the ratchet mechanism next to the clamp clockwise.
 X

-- Many drills with a chuck wrench have a mount where this wrench will be safely stored.
+- Many drills with a chuck wrench have a mount where that wrench will be safely stored.

 - Drills that are plugged in usually have a chuck wrench, not cordless drills.

 Turn the chuck wrench counterclockwise.
 As you turn the wrench, the chuck jaws will open.
-Keep turning the wrench until the drill comes out of the slot easily.
+Continue turning the wrench until the drill comes out of the slot easily.